magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_accordion.md

 <h3 id="collaps_multi"><code>multipleCollapsible</code></h3>
-If multiple panels can be expanded at the same time.
+Defines if multiple panels can be expanded at the same time.

 **Type**: Boolean